Ludwig Göransson

-Ludwig Emil Tomas Göransson (/ˈgɔːrənsən/; /sv/; born 1 September 1984) is a Swedish musician, composer, conductor, songwriter, and record producer.
-For his work in music, film and television, he has won several accolades, including two Academy Awards, a British Academy Film Award, two Emmy Awards, a Golden Globe Award and four Grammy Awards.
+Ludwig Emil Tomas Göransson (/ˈgɔːrənsən/; /sv/; born 1 September 1984) is a Swedish musician, composer, and record producer.
+Based in the United States, he is often regarded as one of the most successful composers in Hollywood and of the 21st century.
+For his work in music, film and television, he has received numerous accolades including three Academy Awards, two British Academy Film Awards, two Emmy Awards, two Golden Globe Awards, and six Grammy Awards.

-As a record producer, he has frequently collaborated with Childish Gambino, producing his studio albums Camp, Because the Internet and "Awaken, My Love!", among others.
-Göransson's producing work on Gambino's 2018 single "This Is America" was met with acclaim and accolades, including two Grammy Awards — for Record of the Year and Song of the Year.
+As a record producer, he has frequently collaborated with Childish Gambino, producing his studio albums Camp (2011), Because the Internet (2013) and "Awaken, My Love!"
+(2016), among others.
+Göransson's producing work on Gambino's 2018 single "This Is America" was met with acclaim and accolades, including two Grammy Awards (for Record of the Year and Song of the Year).
 He has also produced for other recording artists, such as Adele, Alicia Keys, Rihanna, Chance the Rapper, Haim, Justin Timberlake, Kendrick Lamar, Travis Scott and Moses Sumney.

-On television, he received his first break as a composer for the NBC comedy series Community (2009–2015) followed by the Fox sitcom New Girl (2011–2018).
-He transitioned into dramatic work, scoring the Disney+ series The Mandalorian (2019–2020), which earned him two Primetime Emmy Awards for Outstanding Music Composition for a Series.
+For television, he received his first break as a composer for the NBC comedy series Community (2009–2015), followed by the Fox comedy series New Girl (2011–2018).
+Göransson transitioned into dramatic work, scoring the Disney+ series The Mandalorian (2019–2020), which earned him two Primetime Emmy Awards for Outstanding Music Composition for a Series (Original Dramatic Score).
 He also composed the main theme for The Book of Boba Fett (2021–2022).

-For his work on film, he has earned two Academy Awards for Best Original Score, for Ryan Coogler's superhero film Black Panther (2018) and Christopher Nolan's biopic Oppenheimer (2023).
-He was nominated for the Academy Award for Best Original Song for "Lift Me Up" performed by Rihanna featured in Wakanda Forever (2022).
-He has collaborated with Coogler serving as composer for Fruitvale Station (2013), Creed (2015), Creed II (2018), and Sinners (2025).
-He is also known for scoring Venom (2018), Tenet (2020) and Turning Red (2022).
+For his work in film, he is primarily known for his work with his longtime friend Ryan Coogler, scoring all his films, and Christopher Nolan.
+He has earned the Academy Award for Best Original Score three times, for Coogler's superhero film Black Panther (2018), Nolan's biopic Oppenheimer (2023) and Coogler's horror film Sinners (2025).
+He was also nominated for the Academy Award for Best Original Song for "Lift Me Up" performed by Rihanna featured in Black Panther: Wakanda Forever (2022) and for "I Lied to You" from Sinners.
+Aside from his collaborations with Coogler and Nolan, his other prominent scores include the superhero film Venom (2018), the Pixar film Turning Red (2022), and the Mandalorian follow-up film The Mandalorian and Grogu (2026).

-Early life
+Early life and education

-Göransson was born and raised in Linköping.
+Göransson was born and raised in Linköping, Östergötland.
 His mother Maria, a florist, is from Warsaw, Poland, and his father Tomas, a guitar teacher, is Swedish.
 He has an older sister named Jessika.
 He is named after Ludwig van Beethoven.

 He began music lessons at a young age and went on to graduate from the Stockholm Royal College of Music.
 In 2007, he moved to Los Angeles to study at the University of Southern California Scoring for Motion Picture and Television program.
-It was at that university that Ludwig met Ryan Coogler, for whom Ludwig composed the score for the award-winning short film locks in 2009, which Coogler wrote and directed while at USC.
-Soon after graduating from USC, he began work assisting Theodore Shapiro, a composer known for films such as Along Came Polly, The Devil Wears Prada, Idiocracy, and Tropic Thunder.
-Göransson's first break came in 2009 as the composer for the sitcom Community.
+It was there that Ludwig met Ryan Coogler, with whom Ludwig collaborated on numerous projects.